yzirman/SplitCheck/README.md

 # SplitCheck
 A simpler way to pay
+## What We Are
-## Our Product is designed to make splitting payment at restaurants simpler and easier
+Our Product is designed to make splitting payment at restaurants simpler and easier